As of: January 2017

-The first step for financial assistance for hearing aids is to check with your health insurance provider to see if there is hearing aid coverage.
-After that, check out the resources below to see if you would be eligible for any of these programs.
+The first step for financial assistance resources for hearing aids is to check with your health care insurance provider to find out if they carry hearing aid coverage.
+After that, check out the resources below to see if you might be eligible for any of the programs listed herein.

-Children with hearing loss may be able to receive assistive technology at no cost if their Individualized Education Program specifies that they need the assistive technology (such as hearing aids or FM systems) in order to receive a Free and Appropriate Public Education (FAPE).
-For more information, see “How the Individuals with Disabilities Education Act (IDEA) Applies to Deaf and Hard of Hearing Students”
+Children with hearing loss might be able to receive hearing assistive technology at no cost if their Individualized Education Program (IEP) which specifies that they need the assistive technology (such as hearing aids or FM systems) in order to receive a Free and Appropriate Public Education (FAPE) .
+For more information, see the Individuals with Disabilities Education Act (IDEA).

-Veterans of military service may qualify for assistance with hearing aids and other rehabilitative services; contact the medical facility for the appropriate branch of the military.
+Veterans of military service might qualify for assistance with hearing aids and other rehabilitative services; contact the medical facility for the appropriate branch of the military.

-- Veterans Now Eligible for Telecommunications Equipment from Virginia Department for the Deaf and Hard of Hearing.
-New program provides equipment for military veterans living with hearing or speech loss.
-Adaptive telecommunications equipment, including text telephones (TTY), captioned telephones (CapTel) and other devices are available to individuals who meet certain qualifications.
-To learn more about VDDHH, Virginia Relay and TAP for veterans, call 1-800-552-7917 v/tty or visit www.vddhh.org.
+Veterans Now Eligible for Telecommunications Equipment from Virginia Department for the Deaf and Hard of Hearing (VDDHH) –Program provides equipment for military veterans living with hearing or speech loss.
+Adaptive telecommunications equipment, including text telephones (TTY), captioned telephones and other devices are available to individuals who meet certain qualifications.
+To learn more about VDDHH, Virginia Relay and TAP for veterans, call 800.552.7917 (V/TTY) or visit VDDHH.

-In many situations, organizations, government agencies, educational institutions, and employers are required by federal or state law to provide auxiliary aids and services for communication access (but not hearing aids).
+In many situations, organizations, government agencies, educational institutions and employers are required by federal or state law to provide auxiliary aids and services for communication access (but not hearing aids).
 Some of these situations are: employers with 15 or more employees, hotels, hospitals, senior centers and residential facilities.
-If you are inquiring about communication assistance in one of these situations, call the Disability and Business Technical Assistance Center at (800) 949-4232 (V/TTY) for more information or visit their website at www.adata.org.
+If you are inquiring about communication assistance in one of these situations, call the Disability and Business Technical Assistance Center at 800.949.4232 (V/TTY) for more information or visit their website at ADATA .

 The following are national or state resources for assistance:

-An affiliate of the Northwest Lions Foundation for Sight & Hearing
+An affiliate of the EPIC Hearing Healthcare and Northwest Lions Foundation

 Financial Assistance Guide